Siddhi77194/Data-Analysis-Dashboard/README.md

 ## Final Conclusion:

-To improve the sales of Vrinda Store, a strategic marketing plan focused on women aged 30–49 years residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.
+To improve the sales of Vrinda Store, a strategic marketing plan focused on women aged 30–49 years residing in Maharashtra, Karnataka, and Telengana should be implemented.
 This demographic represents a key consumer segment, as they often make significant household and lifestyle purchases.
 The approach should include targeted digital marketing campaigns and personalized promotions to capture their attention.